 Research Your Audience

-It is essential to understand your target audience and what they want to hear from your campaign.
+Understanding your target audience and what they want to hear from your campaign is essential.
 Make sure you research your target audience thoroughly so you can craft messaging that speaks directly to their needs and interests.
 Studying your audience also helps you understand which platforms they will be most receptive to, such as social media, television, radio, or print media.
-It is essential to tailor your message for each platform to resonate with the people most likely to see it.
+It is essential to tailor your message for each platform to resonate with the most likely to see it.

 Identify Your Message